 Cell phones help us accomplish many tasks more easily.
 Checking emails, browsing the internet, and sending a simple text to communicate our thoughts are feats that smart phones have made more accessible than ever.
 Unfortunately, they have also produced more of a distraction in times when we need to be focused—like when we’re behind the wheel.

 Using the phone behind the wheel is incredibly dangerous and can cause deadly collisions.
-If you’ve been injured by a driver who was using their phone, then you could use the help of a Columbia texting and driving accident lawyer.
+If you’ve been injured by a driver who was using their phone, then you could use the help of a Columbia, SC texting and driving accident lawyer.
 With our legal help, you can feel confident that you have experienced representation that will fight to get you justice for your injuries.

 South Carolina Texting and Driving Laws